Learn more about Laken Chapin's involvement as a student missionary in West Michigan and with Cru on campus!.

 The HNR 300 requirement aims to help Honors students build practical knowledge and skills in community engagement, leadership, and cultural understanding—attributes that characterize strong job and grad-school applicants as well as fully engaged citizens.
 The requirement may be satisfied in 1-, 2-, or 3-credit increments, and it need not be completed in a single semester or year.
 Students propose an HNR 300 activity prior to registration and, over the course of the enrolled semester, complete a series of assigned Blackboard reflections in order to earn HNR 300 credit.
 Students may also earn HNR 300 credit by completing other (non-HNR) university courses that achieve the goals of HNR 300; some of these are listed below, and students are welcome to propose others.

-With the exception of Nursing majors (explained below), all students must submit a brief proposal indicating how they wish to satisfy their HNR 300 requirement.
+Unless otherwise stated, all students must submit a brief proposal indicating how they wish to satisfy their HNR 300 requirement.
 Please note that you will not be able to register for HNR 300 without submitting a proposal and receiving a permit.
 Proposals are due April 1 for activities to be completed in Spring/Summer or Fall, and November 1 for activities to be completed in Winter.

 - You may propose one of the pre-approved activities listed below and register for HNR 300, either as a one-, two-, or three-credit course.
 All students need a total of three credits prior to graduation.